-The main oven has side 'Cook & Clean' panels which have been coated with a special enamel that partly cleans itself.
+The ovens have side 'Cook & Clean' panels which have been coated with a special enamel that partly cleans itself.
 This does not stop all marks on the lining, but helps to reduce the amount of manual cleaning needed.

 These panels work better above 200 °C. If you do most of your cooking below this temperature, occasionally remove the panels and wipe with a lint free cloth and hot soapy water.
 The panels should then be dried and replaced and the oven heated at 200 °C for about one hour.
-This will make sure that the panels are working effectively.
+This will ensure that the panels are working effectively.